The Art of Listening: A Conversation Across Professions

 Josh Cohen lives in London and works as a psychoanalyst, literary critic, and author.
 His books address contemporary issues such as privacy, work, performance culture, and anger from the perspective of psychoanalysis, culture, and personal experience.
 His works include: How to Read Freud (Granta, 2005), The Private Life: Why We Remain in the Dark (Granta, 2013), Not Working: Why We Have to Stop (Granta, 2019), How to Live.
 What to Do: How Great Novels Help Us Change (Ebury, 2021), Loser (Peninsula, 2021), and All the Rage.
 Why Anger drives the World (Granta 2024).
 His essays and reviews have appeared in The Guardian, New Statesman, Economist/1843, Granta, Aeon, and TLS.

-The intellectual Paul Holdengräber was the founding director of Onassis Los Angeles.
-Previously, he led a formative cultural series at the New York Public Library, where he held discussions with renowned personalities such as Patti Smith and Werner Herzog.
+Paul Holdengräber is an intellectual and the founding director of Onassis Los Angeles.
+Previously, he led an influential cultural series at the New York Public Library, where he conducted conversations with renowned figures such as Patti Smith and Werner Herzog.